 Oceanic Feeling

-For better or worse it was the concept oceanic feeling that pulled me into the psychoanalytic gravity well, way back in 2018 when I read Michael Pollen’s How To Change Your Mind (2018) (I guess this book was something of a lightning rod for getting people turnt).
+For better or worse it was the concept oceanic feeling that pulled me into the psychoanalytic gravity well way back in 2018 when I read Michael Pollen’s How To Change Your Mind (2018) (I guess this book was something of a lightning rod for getting people turnt).
 Worse because the oceanic feeling is hardly a concept, more like pseudo concept, a sentiment, and that warrants mention in the literature only to be tossed off as irrelevant or misguided.
 Better, because the oceanic is a rather extraordinary metaphor; an image that scales from the womb to our home world.
-Just as life formed in the oceans, and we were formed in the womb, so the cultic dynamo of all belief is formed in that mystical feeling that is oceanic.
+Just as life formed in the oceans, and we were formed in the womb, so all belief is formed in that cultic dynamo that is oceanic feeling.
 At least that’s the idea.

 In regards to a theory of mind, the oceanic probably gets dismissed because Freud dismissed it first.
 It is a feeling that he himself had never experienced.
-In a letter to Romain Rolland, the poet of our metaphor, Freud admits, shockingly I might add, that “mysticism is just as closed a book as music.”
+In a letter to Romain Rolland, the poet of our metaphor, Freud admits that “mysticism is just as closed a book as music.”
 It is Freud’s right to dismiss mysticism, a topic towards which he is far more ambivalent than he is letting on here, but, my god, how can he close the book on music?
-This will remain one of those peculiar details that gives depth to biography.
+This will remain one of those peculiar details that gives depth and perplexity to biography.
 Anyways, in as much as the power of music is self-evident regardless of whether or not Freud likes it, we may assume the same for oceanic feeling.
-But if the feeling were real, Freud concedes, its origin lies in the mother/infant dyad; in other words, oceanic feeling is a repetition—more than that, it is an emanation.
+If the feeling were real, Freud concedes, its origin lies in the mother/infant dyad; in other words, oceanic feeling is a repetition—more than that, it is an emanation.

-I would go so far as to say that feeling itself is oceanic, like when we say that a feeling is moving—circadian, tidal, capricious, enveloping, flowing in giant currents that come from who-knows-where.
+I would go so far as to say that feeling itself is oceanic, like when we say that we are moved by a feeling—circadian, tidal, capricious and enveloping, flowing in giant currents that come from who-knows-where.
 It is as if, at times, we were still suspended in that medium we floated in as children and are still moved by every ripple and every wave.
-It’s that same wave that Proust surfs on after eating his madeleine soaked in lime-blossom tea; the flows of unknown mnemic recoil that obliterate the present.
+It’s that same wave that Proust’s narrator surfs on after eating his madeleine soaked in lime-blossom tea; the retroaction of unknown mnemic recoil overwhelming the present.

-The carol opens a magic door like in the Keats poem: “magic casements, opening on the foam/ Of perilous seas, in faery lands forlorn.”
+A magic door to the world of the other, like in the Keats poem: “magic casements, opening on the foam/ Of perilous seas, in faery lands forlorn.”
 I wonder at times if we don’t seek out ecstatic experience, whether induced by whiskey, or weed, by fasting or automatic writing, in order to put ourselves in the way of these baroque waves of feeling that have no name.
-Which is like Keats, again, exclaiming: “O for a life of sensation rather than of thoughts!”
+Which makes me think of Keats again, exclaiming: “O for a life of sensation rather than of thoughts!”

 Keats’s desire helps to locate this whole situation historically, in which oceanic feeling is finally Romantic.
-The unconscious, as an historical idea, finds (some of) its origin in the exultation and mysticism of nature in the 18th century, perhaps exemplified by Schopenhauer’s image of the little boat of idea, floating on a vast sea of will.
+The unconscious, as an historical idea, finds (some of) its origin in the exultation and mysticism of nature in the 18th century, for our purposes exemplified by Schopenhauer’s image of the little boat of idea, floating on a vast sea of will.

 Just as the boatman sits in his small boat, trusting his frail craft in a stormy sea that is boundless in every direction, rising and falling with the howling, mountainous waves, so in the midst of a world full of suffering and misery the individual human calmly sits, supported by and trusting in the principium individuationis.